PelionIoT/ref-wem-firmware/docs/hardware.md

 1. Plug the SD card into the main board.
 1. Connect the base shield to the top of the main board.
 1. Plug the light sensor into port `A0` on the base shield.
-1. Plug the temperature/humidity sensor into `D4` on the base shield.
+1. Plug the temperature and humidity sensor into `D4` on the base shield.
 1. Plug the Wi-Fi into `UART` on the base shield.
 1. Plug the LCD into `I2C` on the base shield.
 1. Plug the LED lights into `D2` on the base shield.